 According to FWP Wildlife Manager Liz Bradley, early spring is a critical time for elk because they are coming out of the winter in their poorest physical condition.
 "For elk and deer, the spring green-up can't come soon enough-so they can start replenishing the physical reserves they lost over the winter.
-Most years, we see the hillsides starting to green up by mid-to-late March, but that hasn't happened yet this year," Bradley says.
-"The female elk and deer are doubly stressed as they try to push through these tough conditions carrying young they will deliver in late May and June."
+Most years, we see the hillsides starting to green up by mid-to-late March, but this year's long winter has delayed that," Bradley says.
+"Female elk and deer are doubly stressed as they try to push through these tough conditions carrying young they will deliver in late May and June."

 Parks and Recreation staff regularly monitor elk presence throughout the winter with assistance from the [citizen science Elk Spotters Program](#).
 Starting in early March, staff regularly monitor spring vegetation status further north on Mount Jumbo.
-Resource managers balance elk presence, vegetation green-up, and spring weather forecasts to determine an appropriate South Zone opening date to protect overwintering elk.
+Resource managers balance elk presence, vegetation green-up, and spring weather forecasts to determine appropriate opening dates to protect overwintering elk.

-Please check the [Conservation Lands Closures webpage](#) for real-time updates on the South Zone reopening date.
+Please check the [Conservation Lands Closures webpage](#) for real-time updates on the North Zone reopening date.

 The City of Missoula would like to thank residents for their cooperation in protecting Mount Jumbo's unique natural resources.
-Visitors must stay on the "L" and US West trails and leash their pets to protect wildlife.
 Please call 911 to report wildlife closure violations.